Because marketing and advertising has ruined the World Wide Web.

 Quoted from https://lichess.org/ads; from which I got some of the recommendations above.
 By the way, lichess is completely free, devoid of any ads and trackers, financed by its users.
 A prime example of how the World Wide Web could be, and should be.

-PS Here's an exhaustive list of software I use and recommend.
+PS Here's a nearly exhaustive list of software I use and recommend.